Are Paint Codes Universal? How to Find Yours on Any Brand

 - Old text messages to or from a contractor who painted the room

-- The previous homeowner — if you bought the house recently, they may have the records
+- The previous homeowner.
+If you bought the house recently, they may have the records

 If the code is truly gone: the paint chip method

-Cut a small piece of paint from a hidden area — behind an outlet cover, inside a closet, behind a door.
+Cut a small piece of paint from a hidden area: behind an outlet cover, inside a closet, behind a door.
 Take it to any paint or hardware store with a spectrophotometer.
 They'll scan the chip and mix the closest match.
 This accounts for the wall's age and fade, which actually makes it more accurate than using an old formula on a faded wall anyway.

 Shop: paint touch-up supplies on Amazon